 You can break a flower pot and put the broken part inside for this project.
 You can even put smaller pots inside for a layered look.

-You can make your fairy garden resemble a beach by filling it with sand, adding to it a shallow dish filled with aqua paint, placing a picket fence, chair, umbrella, etc.
+You can make your fairy garden resemble a beach by filling it with sand, adding to it a shallow dish filled with aqua paint, and placing a picket fence, chair, umbrella, etc.

-For this charming fairy garden, you need a broken pot, craft drill, hammer, potsherds, soil, plants and moss as your supplies.
+For this charming fairy garden, you need a broken pot, craft drill, hammer, potsherds, soil, plants, and moss as your supplies.